General

 Apr 20, 2026

-12 mins read
+17 mins read

 Key Takeaways

-- 95%+ ETA accuracy reduces failed deliveries ($17.20/failure), cuts WISMO volume by 30–40%, and directly protects the #1 NPS driver in e-commerce.
+- The ROI is measurable and immediate.
+95%+ ETA accuracy reduces failed deliveries ($17.20/failure per Loqate/GBG), cuts WISMO volume by 30–40%, and directly protects the #1 NPS driver in e-commerce.

 Why Most ETA Systems Plateau at 80–85% Accuracy

 Understanding the accuracy ceiling requires examining the architecture of the systems producing most ETAs today.
+These limitations are not bugs — they are structural constraints that no amount of tuning can overcome.

 Static computation on limited variables.
 Most delivery ETAs are generated by rule-based routing engines that process 10–20 constraints — vehicle capacity, time windows, zone assignments — in overnight batch runs or at fixed intervals.
 According to MIT Center for Transportation & Logistics research, these systems degrade 15–25% in performance during real-time disruptions because they lack the architectural capacity to recompute.
 The ETA calculated at 5 AM, based on 15 variables and no real-time data, is a deteriorating prediction from the moment the driver starts the route.
+Understanding what is route optimization at a fundamental level reveals why static batch processing cannot keep pace with dynamic delivery environments.

 Single-point prediction, not continuous recalculation.
 Traditional ETA models generate a prediction once per delivery and push it to the customer.
 As Deloitte’s “The Future of Freight” highlights, manual and rule-based replanning takes 4–8 hours for what advanced AI computes in minutes.
 By the time a traditional system could theoretically update an ETA, the delivery window has already passed.
 The fundamental architectural flaw is temporal: the system predicts once and hopes, rather than predicting continuously and adapting.